Lung Cancer Survival Rate

 Targeted Cell Therapy

-The 1-, 3-, and 5-year survival rates for lung cancer patients treated with this therapy were 91.9%, 83.8%, and also 83.8%, respectively, in a 2021 study.
+This is a kind of cancer treatment that targets mutations in cancer cells that cause them to grow, divide, and spread.
+The 1-, 3-, and 5-year survival rates for lung cancer patients treated with targeted therapy were 91.9%, 83.8%, and 83.8%, respectively, in a 2021 study.

 Lung Cancer Survival Rate FAQs